There are a number of special initiatives that have been developed and implemented to keep the Armstrong community safe and prepared.

 Child Car Seat Technicians

-The Armstrong Police Department has eight officers who are certified by Safe Kids Worldwide as child car seat safety technicians.
-Our technicians are available to inspect the installation of child restraint seats as well as educate parents and other the caregivers on proper installation.
+The Armstrong Police Department has seven officers who are certified by Safe Kids Worldwide as child car seat safety technicians.
+Our technicians are available to inspect the installation of child restraint seats as well as educate parents and other caregivers on proper installation.
 This service is provided free of charge.
-Call 912-344-3222 to schedule an appointment to bring your vehicle to campus.
+Call 912-344-3134 to schedule an appointment to bring your vehicle to campus.
 Free monthly checks are also scheduled throughout Savannah and Chatham County.

 Armstrong Atlantic State University Police Department is committed to the safety and security to the residents, students, and employees that are present on our campus.
 In March 2010, the University Police acquired a Bullex Digital Safety system to conduct fire prevention training.
 This system uses water and laser extinguishers to train residents and employees on how put out a small fire.
 Training can be conducted either inside or outside.
 This fire extinguisher training is safer, more economical, and greener as compared to previous training media.
 Classes are scheduled throughout the year.